-As the Company enters the new financial year, I wish to express my heartfelt appreciation to my fellow directors for their advice and guidance and to the management and staff for their dedication to their work in the Group during this past year.
-I would also like to express our gratitude to our customers, suppliers and shareholders for their continued support and confidence in us.
-We will continue to explore more markets to diversify our revenue streams to build a more resilient and sustainable future for our stakeholders.
+As we embark on a new financial year, I want to extend my sincere gratitude to my fellow directors for their dedication and wise counsel, which have been instrumental in guiding the company to achieve stronger results.
+I also deeply appreciate the hard work and commitment of our management and staff throughout the past year, which has been crucial in navigating the challenging global environment.
+Additionally, I would like to thank our customers, suppliers, and shareholders for their continued support and confidence in us.
+Looking ahead, we will continue to explore new markets to diversify our revenue streams, aiming to build a more resilient and sustainable future for all our stakeholders.